Shivanaik11/PARKEASE/README.md

 ## Usage
 User Registration:

-Registered users visit parkease.vercel.app and register by providing their vehicle number, name, and basic details.
+Registered users visit  <a href="https://parkease.vercel.app">parkease.vercel.app</a> and register by providing their vehicle number, name, and basic details.
 Upon registration, a digital wallet is created for the user, linked to their account.
 Parking Entry: